 However, that’s a double-edged sword.
 Walt Disney World has been able to ease back into operations due to reduced demand, which will allow for a greater degree of learning what works and doesn’t, doing test and adjust on the fly.
 Disneyland will need to get things right from day one.

 Ultimately, those are our predictions and it’ll be interesting to see how this actually plays out.
-It appears that Disney is eager to reopen Disneyland Resort sooner rather than later, in which case the early November opening makes sense.
-On the other hand, the State of California might put up prohibitive road blocks that rule out the rest of the year, and make Spring 2021 more likely.
-We shall see what happens next…
+It appears that Disney is eager to reopen Disneyland Resort sooner rather than later, whereas the State of California is stalling and putting up as many prohibitive road blocks as possible.
+The latter totally rules out the rest of the year, and makes Spring 2021 more likely as a best case scenario.
+It’s also entirely possible that Disneyland won’t reopen until Summer or Fall 2021.

 If you’re preparing for a Disneyland trip, check out our other planning posts, including how to save money on Disneyland tickets, our Disney packing tips, tips for booking a hotel (off-site or on-site), where to dine, and a number of other things, check out our comprehensive Disneyland Vacation Planning Guide!

-Do you think Disneyland Resort will reopen in time for the Halloween season, or will Christmas be the target reopening?
+Do you think Disneyland Resort will reopen in 2020, or do you think even Spring 2021 is optimistic?
 What’s your predicted timeframe?
-Are you expecting modified operations once the closure ends?
+Are you expecting reduced capacity once the closure ends, or do you think Disneyland won’t come back until all public health restrictions are removed?
 Do you agree or disagree with our advice and assessment?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!